 Nora Butler, partner and wife of Mark, joined the firm in 2011.
-Together, as Anderson Butler Rare Books, they offer antiquarian and collectible material as they seek to preserve, and contribute to, the culture of time.
-In 2016, Anderson Butler Rare Books opened shop on Denver's historic Antique Row, at 1460 S. Broadway.
-They are open by chance or appointment.
+Together, as Anderson Butler Rare Books, they offer antiquarian and collectible material via the internet, mail order catalogs and book fairs.

 Commited to the cultural preservation of primary materials, first-hand history, and works of artistic merit, Anderson Butler Rare Books preserves items of an historic, artistic or cultural import via a careful process which begins with acquistion, continues with research and curation, and ends with placement into the dedicated hands of collectors and institutions whereby it may be preserved for current and future generations.